• Skip to secondary menu

 Are you balancing functionality with looks?

 Selecting accessories for accessories’ sake can be a recipe for disaster because you end up with rooms full of looks without any substance.
 One way to incorporate the timeless consideration is to make sure you are balancing functional accessories along with those that were made with the sole intention of looking pretty.
 Rather than a plant stand that is too flimsy to hold any plants, look for a functional version that actually does what it was designed to do.
 The more your items have a purpose, the less superfluous they will be.
+Alternately, you can seek out re-purposed furnishings and accessories that have a unique new role to provide, like a refinished wood ladder that can be used as shelving whether it’s propped against a wall or suspended horizontally.

 Can it live somewhere else in your home?